-As Muhimbi’s range of PDF Conversion products, including the PDF Converter for SharePoint and the PDF Converter API and Server Platform, now provide the ability to post process any converted document for output in PDF/A format, one obvious use for this brilliant new functionality is to convert regular PDF files to PDF/A format.
+As Muhimbi’s range of PDF Conversion products, including the PDF Converter for SharePoint and the PDF Converter Services, now provide the ability to post process any converted document for output in PDF/A format, one obvious use for this brilliant new functionality is to convert regular PDF files to PDF/A format.

 In this post we’ll provide a simple .NET sample that invokes our Web Services interface to carry out the conversion from PDF to PDF/A1b.
 The code is nearly identical to the code to convert and watermark a simple MS-Word file with the following exceptions.
 You can apply the same changes to the Java sample to make it do the same using that language.